yoichiH01/QlikSenseQSRTablesColumns/README.md

 # Note
 Applicable Qlik Sense versions: April 2018, June 2018, September 2018, November 2018

+# Instruction
+Download the .qvf file and open it from Qlik Sense Desktop or import it in QMC and open it on Hub(Qlik Sense Server)

 # Disclaimer
 The application is not supported by Qlik.
 Please use it on your own risk.